petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### Environments and  Information flow

 !!! warning  "Production environment"
-    Production environment is a **real & live** environment, where our customers work and operate their current business. **IT IS COMPLETELY FORBIDDEN TO ACCESS THAT ENVIRONMENT FOR NOT AUTHORIZED PERSONNEL .**
+    Production environment is a **real & live** environment, where our customers work and operate their current business. **IT IS COMPLETELY FORBIDDEN TO ACCESS THAT ENVIRONMENT FOR NOT AUTHORIZED PERSONNEL.**